CCSO: HISTORY THAT MATTERS

-Jessica was an innocent nine-year-old girl, who lived in Homosassa at the time she was kidnapped and buried alive by John Couey.
+Jessica was an innocent nine-year-old girl who lived in Homosassa at the time she was kidnapped and buried alive by John Couey.
 Couey was a 46-year-old convicted sex offender who lived nearby and abducted Jessica from her bedroom in the early morning on February 24, 2005.

 At 5:30 a.m. that morning, when Jessica’s father was getting ready for work, he noticed his daughter was gone.
 The Citrus County Sheriff’s Office, along with hundreds of volunteers pour into the area searching for Jessica.
 John Evander Couey was named a person of interest due to his criminal background of sexual offenses and for failing to reside at his registered address.

 Days later, investigators finally received a crack in the case at the home of Couey’s sister, Dorothy Dixon.
 Dixon’s home was located on West Snowbird Court, just yards away from the Lunsford home.
-Dixon allowed CCSO officials into the home where they located bloodstained evidence in Couey’s bedroom.
+Dixon allowed CCSO officials into the home, where they located bloodstained evidence in Couey’s bedroom.

-On March 17, 2005, twenty-one days after Jessica Lunsford’s disappearance, Couey was arrested and charged with her murder, and transported to the Citrus County jail.
-The next day, Couey made an audio-recorded and videotaped confession to CCSO officials of the kidnapping, rape and murder of Jessica.
+On March 17, 2005, twenty-one days after Jessica Lunsford’s disappearance, Couey was arrested and charged with her murder and transported to the Citrus County jail.
+The next day, Couey made an audio-recorded and videotaped confession to CCSO officials of the kidnapping, rape, and murder of Jessica.

-In his graphic confession, Couey said that he had intended to just burglarize the Lunsford's home, but saw Jessica and "acted on impulse and he took her."
-He entered Lunsford's house at about three o'clock in the morning through an unlocked door, awakened Lunsford, told her "Don't yell or nothing", and told her to follow him out of the house.
+In his graphic confession, Couey said that he had intended to just burglarize the Lunsford's home but saw Jessica and "acted on impulse, and he took her."
+He entered Lunsford's house at about three o'clock in the morning through an unlocked door, awakened Lunsford, told her, "Don't yell or nothing", and told her to follow him out of the house.
 Couey admitted to raping Jessica in his bedroom, keeping her in his bed that evening, where he raped her again in the morning.
 Couey put her in his closet and ordered her to remain there, which she did as he went to work.
 Three days after he abducted her, Couey tricked Jessica into getting into two garbage bags by saying he was going to "take her home.”
 Instead, he cruelly buried her alive.

-In the early morning hours of March 19, despite efforts made by detectives and personnel from our office, as well as numerous community organizations, Jessica’s lifeless body was uncovered at Couey’s residence, buried in a plastic bag in a hole approximately 2½' deep and 2' circular.
+In the early morning hours of March 19, despite efforts made by detectives and personnel from our office, as well as numerous community organizations, Jessica’s lifeless body was uncovered at Couey’s residence, buried in a plastic bag in a hole of approximately 2½' deep and 2' circular.
 We will NEVER forget the pain the Lunsford family felt to learn that their precious Jessica would not be returning home.

 The jury deliberated for four hours, tasked with recommending either life in prison without the possibility of parole or the death penalty, the only two possible sentences available under Florida law.
 A week later, after about one hour and 15 minutes of deliberation, a jury recommended Couey be sentenced to death.

-On August 24, 2007, a judge convicted Couey for the kidnapping, sexual battery, and first degree murder of Lunsford, and sentenced him to death.
+On August 24, 2007, a judge convicted Couey for the kidnapping, sexual battery, and first-degree murder of Lunsford, and sentenced him to death.
 However, Couey died of natural causes in 2009, before his sentence could be carried out.
 (Blanco, n.d.)

 Detectives and the entire CCSO worked tirelessly to bring justice for this young girl, including passing the Jessica Lunsford Act.
 This act significantly altered Florida’s Sexual Offender and Predator Registration Laws, resulting in tougher registration requirements and increased penalties for violations.